Kuninoto/42_darkly/README.md

 #### Done in collaboration with
 [Nuno Machado](https://github.com/nunom4chado)

 ## Description

-Capture the flag in a vulnerable website.
-Finding common web vulnerabilities.
+Capture the flag(s) in a purposefully vulnerable website.

 ### License

 This project is licensed under the GPL3 license - see the [LICENSE](LICENSE) file for more details.

 ---
 Made by Nuno Carvalho (Kuninoto) | nnuno-ca@student.42porto.com